SparebankenVest/azure-key-vault-to-kubernetes/docs/source/content/installation/installing-with-helm.md

 ## Installing with Helm outside Azure AKS

-When running inside Azure AKS, akv2k8s can use the AKS cluster credentials for authorizing with Azure Key Vault (default behavior).
-Outside Azure AKS - credentials (Azure Service Principal) must be provided by setting `keyVault.customAuth=true`.
-See [Authentication](../security/authentication) for more details.
+When running inside Azure AKS, akv2k8s will use the AKS cluster credentials by default to authenticate with Azure Key Vault.
+Outside Azure AKS - credentials must be provided by setting `keyVault.customAuth=true` and provide credentials as documentend under [Authentication](../security/authentication) for more details.

 Create `akv2k8s` namespace: